tevador/RandomJS/doc/generator.md

 let __depth = 0;
 const __maxDepth = 3;
 ```
-These variables are used to prevent infinite recursion during program execution. `__depth` represents the current depth of the call stack and `__maxDepth` is the maximum value (this is randomly generated from a specified interval).
+These variables are used to prevent infinite recursion during program execution. `__depth` represents the current depth of the call stack and `__maxDepth` is the maximum value (this is randomly generated from a specified interval). `__depth` is icremented each time a function is entered and decremented just before each `return` statement.

 #### Loop cycles variables
 ```javascript